 Healthy Eating in College

 College offers many temptations for students trying to create or maintain healthy eating habits.
 You may be on your own for the first time, and you’re free to eat whatever you want, whenever you want.
 Cafeterias, all-you-can-eat dining facilities, vending machines, and easy access to food twenty-four hours a day make it tempting to overeat or choose foods loaded with calories, saturated fat, sugar, and salt.
 You may not be in the habit of shopping or cooking for yourself yet; so when you find yourself short on time or money, it may seem easier to fuel yourself on sugary, caffeinated drinks and meals at the nearest fast-food place.
 Maybe you played basketball or volleyball in high school and are used to burning a large number of calories daily, but now you do not seem to be getting much exercise.
 It is common for people to overeat (or not eat enough) when they feel anxious, lonely, sad, stressed, or bored, and college students are no exception.
-It is incredibly important, though, to develop healthy ways of coping and relaxing that do not involve reaching for food, drink, or other substances.
-Finally, healthy eating habits are crucial in order to maintain appropriate and necessary energy levels for your daily activities.
-Just like your car needs gasoline in order to get you from point A to point B, your brain and body need fuel (i.e., energy from food) to perform the tasks that you will encounter throughout your day.
+It is essential, though, to develop healthy ways of coping and relaxing that do not involve reaching for food, drink, or other substances.
+Finally, healthy eating habits are crucial to maintain appropriate energy levels for your daily activities.
+Just like your car needs gasoline to get you from point A to point B, your brain and body need fuel (i.e., energy from food) to perform the tasks that you will encounter throughout your day.

 Stress